 Conceit is a figure of speech in which two vastly different objects are likened together with the help of similes or metaphors.

 Conceit develops a comparison which is exceedingly unlikely but is, nonetheless, intellectually imaginative.
-A comparison turns into a conceit when the writer tries to make us admit a similarity between two things of whose unlikeness we are strongly conscious and for this reason, conceits are often surprising.
+A comparison turns into a conceit when the writer tries to make us admit a similarity between two things of whose unlikeness we are strongly conscious.
+For this reason, conceits are often surprising.

-    For example, it will not surprise us to hear someone saying, “You are a snail” or “You are slow as a snail,” as we understand that the similarity is drawn on a common quality “slowness”.
-We, however, will definitely be surprised to hear someone comparing “two lovers with the two legs of a draftsman’s compass.”
-Thus, conceit examples have a surprising or shocking effect on the readers because they are novel comparisons unlike the conventional comparisons made in similes and metaphors.
+For example, it will not surprise us to hear someone saying, “You are a snail,” or “You are as slow as a snail,” as we understand that the similarity is drawn on a common quality of slowness.
+However, we will definitely be surprised to hear someone comparing “two lovers with the legs of a draftsman’s compass.”
+Thus, conceit examples have a surprising or shocking effect on the readers because they are novel comparisons, unlike the conventional comparisons made in similes and metaphors.

 Conceits in Everyday Life

 In everyday life, we can surprise and amuse others by using conceits like “Love is like an oil change,” or “The broken heart is a damaged china pot.”
 In these examples, the attempt to compare two noticeably unrelated objects makes the comparisons conceits.
-The conceits in real life may give complex ideas and emotions an air of simplicity by comparing them to simple day-to-day objects as in “My life is like a free online game, people seem to be playing with it.”
+Conceits in real life may give complex ideas and emotions an air of simplicity, by comparing them to simple day-to-day objects, as in “My life is like a free online game, people seem to be playing with it.”

 Let us analyze a few examples of conceit in literature:

 Example #1: Romeo and Juliet (By William Shakespeare)